jrkoenig/folseparators/README.md

 - `learn.py`: given a signature and a conjecture, runs `Separator.separate()` and generates models until enough positive and negative models exist so that the separator gives a formula equivalent to the conjecture.
 - `logic.py`: defines logic objects like `Model`s, `Formula`s and `Signature`s.
-- `separate.py`: given a set of positive and negative models, infer a formula which separates them via a `Separator` object.
+- `separate.py`: given a set of positive and negative models, infer a formula which separates them via a `Separator` object. `HybridSeperator` is the version used for the experiments in the paper, and is the default.
 - `experiments/run_experiment.py`: runs `learn.py` on all of the examples in a `benchmark.json` file, and produces a `results.json` file.

 ## Data files